Lufei-Yu/ITAI-2373-Natural-Language-Processing/README.md

 # ITAI-2373-Natural-Language-Processing
-his repository contains coursework, projects, and experiments for ITAI-2373: Natural Language Processing.
+This repository contains coursework, projects, and experiments for ITAI-2373: Natural Language Processing.
 It explores fundamental and applied NLP concepts, including text preprocessing, tokenization, part-of-speech tagging, statistical analysis of language patterns, and machine learning techniques for language understanding.

 The repository includes: